 Phecda

 Phecda, Gamma Ursae Majoris (γ UMa), has the stellar classification A0Ve, indicating another white main sequence dwarf.
-The star has a mass 2.94 times that of the Sun and a radius 3.04 times solar.
-It is 65.255 times more luminous than the Sun with an effective temperature of 9,355 K. It was traditionally also known as Phad.
+The star has a mass 2.412 times that of the Sun and an estimated age of 333 million years.
+It is 44.57 times more luminous than the Sun.

-Phecda has an astrometric binary companion, an orange dwarf of the spectral type K2 V that perturbs it and causes it to wobble around the common centre of mass.
+Phecda has an astrometric binary companion, an orange dwarf of the spectral type K2 V. The companion regularly perturbs Phecda and causes it to wobble around the common centre of mass.
 The two stars have an orbital period of 20.5 years.
 The companion has a mass of 0.79 solar masses and is considerably cooler than the primary, with a surface temperature of 4,780 K. It shines with only 0.397 solar luminosities.

 Phecda has an apparent magnitude of 2.438 and lies at a distance of 83.2 light years from Earth.
 It is the sixth brightest star in Ursa Major.